hslmith/vpc-ta-lab-202208/README.md

 7. Enter 10.100.200.0/24 in the IP Range field
 8. Change the location to Washingon DC 1
 9. Click Create
+10. Click Create again
+7. Enter 192.168.50.0/24 in the IP Range field
+8. Change the location to Washingon DC 3
+9. Click Create
-10. Go back to the overview tab, scoll down and click to create a subnet in your shiny new VPC.
+10. Go back to the overview tab, scoll down and click to create 2 subnets in your shiny new VPC.

 >Location: Washington DC 1
 >Name: sn-vnf-ta-transit